 If you want to secure the future of your children and spouse, life insurance will be an essential element of financial planning.
 It will also give them financial independence during an unforeseen event, or give wings to their dreams.
 In short, life insurance offers risk cover so that your family can continue living a happy and fulfilled life even after you.

-Life insurance is divided into two main categories—whole life insurance and term insurance.
-Let us understand which of the two is better.
+Life insurance is divided into two main categories.
+Let us understand which of the two is better – whole life insurance vs term insurance.

 Whole life insurance

 Also known as permanent insurance, this is a kind of insurance that gives life-long coverage.
 The premiums are higher as compared to a term insurance policy.
 A whole life policy also has something known as a cash value feature that acts as a tool for investment.

 Here, after a certain period of time into your policy, you will be able to withdraw money that has accumulated in the form of premiums.
 However, this money needs to be deposited back or else the death benefit of your policy reduces drastically.
 Therefore, in a nutshell, permanent insurance offers you financial backing as well as life protection.

 A term plan is an insurance policy that comes with a set time frame.
 As per the rules of this policy, the beneficiary gets the death benefit should you pass away while the policy is still functional.
 However, if you live to see the policy mature, then no benefit is received by either the nominee or you as the insured.
 This is purely a protection plan and doesn’t have an element of investment to it.